wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/generate_certificates.rst

       # mkdir /etc/elasticsearch/certs
       # cd /etc/elasticsearch/certs

   #.
-Download the `Search Guard offline TLS tool <https://docs.search-guard.com/latest/offline-tls-tool>`_ to create the certificates
+Download the `Search Guard offline TLS tool <https://docs.search-guard.com/latest/offline-tls-tool>`_ to create the certificates:

     .. code-block:: console

       # wget https://releases.floragunn.com/search-guard-tlstool/1.7/search-guard-tlstool-1.7.zip

   #.
 Extract the downloaded file.
 It is assumed that it has been downloaded in ``/etc/elasticsearch/certs``:

     .. code-block:: console